 Yes, if you know the basics but you are looking for a structured, guided way of learning and building real-life projects for your portfolio.
-The guided learning process is what I like the most about bootcamps and online coding “microdegrees”.
-So even if you have no idea about web development, for instance, you can still start the web dev Techdegree and do a really good job with it.
+Even if you have no idea about web development, for instance, you can still start the web dev Techdegree and do a really good job with it.
 Therefore, a Treehouse Techdegree could be the perfect choice for you if you are just starting out with coding.

 To make things easier for you, here’s a link for more information about the Techdegree programs plus a FREE 7-day trial to get you started.

 Have you tried a Techdegree at Team Treehouse already?
 Or perhaps another coding micro-degree or a bootcamp?
 Great!
 Please feel free to share your thoughts in the comments below!

 Here are a few related posts you may want to read: